mathjax/MathJax-docs/web/typeset.rst

       restricts the typesetting to the contents of the specified container elements.

-When called with no arguments, :meth:`MathJax.typesetClear()` tells MathJax to forget about all the math that has been typeset so far.
+When called with no arguments, :js:meth:`MathJax.typesetClear()` tells MathJax to forget about all the math that has been typeset so far.
 Note that the math will remain in the page as typeset math, but MathJax will no longer know anything about it.
 For example, that